Logged in members can use the Super Teacher Worksheets filing cabinet to save their favorite worksheets.

-Complete each sentence with the word a or the word an.Articles: Fix the Sentences Free
+Complete each sentence with the word a or the word an.Articles: Fix the Sentences Member

 Determine whether the article was used correctly in each sentence.
-If the sentence is incorrect, re-write it using the correct article.Choose the Article Member
+If the sentence is incorrect, re-write it using the correct article.the Article">Choose the Article Member

 Circle the best article for each sentence.
 This worksheet features sentences with a zoo theme.A and An - Two Special Adjectives (Articles) Member

 Add the word a or an before each noun.A and AN (Advanced) Member